 Eric is an experienced TV presenter and has presented four series for Channel 4's Glamour Puds and Baking Mad with Eric Lanlard, and is a regular guest on TV shows including Great British Bake Off and Masterchef: The Professionals.
 He is co-author of Cox Cookies & Cake (Mitchell Beazley) and author of Master Cakes (Hamlyn), Home Bake, Tart It Up!, Chocolat, Totally Chocolate and Couture Cupcakes (Mitchell Beazley).

-The title of Jane’s book Make it Easy Cookbook – Foolproof, Stylish and Delicious Do-Ahead Recipes (Fox Chapel - UK 2015, USA Spring 2016) sums up her style of cooking and what she aims to convey through her demonstrations.
+The title of Jane’s latest book The Get-Ahead Cook – Easy Recipes for delicious home cooking (April 2018) sums up her style of cooking and what she aims to convey through her demonstrations.
 Her fresh modern approach, tips, short-cuts and original style of presentation appeal to novice and experienced cooks alike.

-Her recipes are easy, uncomplicated, foolproof (she says there is no way she is going to demonstrate a recipe that might not work in front of a demanding audience), contemporary, beautifully presented and can largely be prepared in advance.
+Jane’s recipes are easy, uncomplicated, foolproof (she says there is no way she is going to demonstrate a recipe that might not work in front of a demanding audience!), contemporary and beautifully presented.
+All have detailed get-ahead elements to lighten the load and reduce stress-levels in the kitchen!
 Invaluable for the home cook, especially when entertaining.

 Jane is an experienced cook who runs popular cookery demonstrations from her home and around the country.
-Having trained at The Cordon Bleu in London, she has taught at Leiths School of Food & Wine, worked at Leiths Good Food, contributed and produced recipes and food for cookery books and magazines as a food stylist, and run her own successful London catering business.
-She writes a fortnightly food column for The Journal the North East’s daily newspaper and a monthly column for The Northumbrian Magazine as well as contributing to other publications.
-Jane sends seasonal recipes via a newsletter from her website www.janelovett.com and you can follow her at janelovettcookery on Instagram and @Jane_Lovett on Twitter.
+Having trained at Le Cordon Bleu in London, she has taught at Leiths School of Food & Wine, contributed and produced recipes and food for cookery books and magazines as a food stylist, and run her own successful London catering business.
+She writes a monthly column for The Northumbrian Magazine as well as contributing to other publications.
+Jane sends seasonal recipes via a newsletter from her website www.janelovett.com and you can follow her at janelovettcookery on Instagram.

 Jane’s philosophy is that cooking should be fun and not frightening and there is plenty of fun to be had at her demonstrations here at Divertimenti.